egg-west/Stratega/README.md

+﻿The paper is published on IEEE Conference on Games 2022, a pdf version can be found at arxiv: https://arxiv.org/pdf/2205.15126.pdf

-﻿# Run a fast experiment for Kill The King game with Elastic-MCTS against MCTS
+# Run a fast experiment for Kill The King game with Elastic-MCTS against MCTS

-1) Install Visual Studio 2019
+1) Install Visual Studio 2019.
-2) Clone this repository
+2) Clone this repository.
-3) Open `Strategy` folder with VS2019
+3) Open the cloned `Strategy` folder with VS2019.
-4) Compile x64-Release and run `Arena.exe`
+4) Compile x64-Release and run `Arena.exe`.

-**To see argument used in the experiment, please see the screen output or locate `Stratega/resources/gameConfigurations/TBS/KillTheKing.yaml`**
+**To see arguments used in the experiment, please see the screen outputs or locate `Stratega/resources/gameConfigurations/TBS/KillTheKing.yaml`.**
 The `.yaml` file looks like:

 ```yaml